Taro Yashima: Career as illustrator and author

-The New Sun, published in 1943 under the name Taro Yashima, was a 310-page autobiographical picture book for adults about life in pre-war statist Shōwa Japan, including details of the harsh and inhumane treatment he and his wife underwent for participation in anti-militarist groups in the 1930s.
+The New Sun, published in 1943 under the name Taro Yashima, was a 310-page autobiographical picture book for adults about life in pre-war statist Shōwa Japan, including details of the harsh and inhumane treatment that he and his wife underwent for participation in anti-militarist groups in the 1930s.

-Its sequel, Horizon is Calling, published in 1947, was in a similar format—usually one picture per page, with one or two lines of text.
+Its sequel, Horizon is Calling (published in 1947) was in a similar format—usually one picture per page, with one or two lines of text.
 The 276-page book continues the story of his life in Japan under military rule, this time with added Japanese text.
 In the book, Yashima describes the operations of the Tokkō and the ongoing industrialization of Japan for war in the 1930s.
 During one passage, he mourns the loss of his esteemed teacher "Mr. Isobe", who had been killed in action after being drafted into military service.
 A kindly teacher of the same name also appears in Yashima's award-winning children's book from 1955, Crow Boy.
 The book concludes with musings about leaving Japan to study art overseas.

 Yashima began writing and illustrating children's books early in the 1950s, under the same pseudonym he had used in the OSS.
 His children's book Crow Boy won the Children's Book Award in 1955.
 The picture books Crow Boy (1955), Umbrella (1958), and Seashore Story (1967) were all runners-up for the Caldecott Medal, and they were later designated as Caldecott Honor Books.
 The annual award recognizes illustrators of the "most distinguished American picture book for children".

 In 1963, on the topic of writing for children, Yashima wrote "Let children enjoy living on this earth, let children be strong enough not to be beaten or twisted by evil on this earth”.

 Yashima returned to his home village of Nejime, visiting childhood classmates and familiar scenes that he depicted in several of his children's picture books.
 He and filmmaker Glenn Johnson produced a 26-minute documentary in 1971, hosted and narrated by Yashima, entitled Taro Yashima's Golden Village.